holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/01_grok_data_types/lesson_plan.md

 ### Homework

 - TIL entry on data types
-- Finish Grok Lesson 2
+- Finish Grok Lesson 2.4 (aka all of Module 2)